 As part of regular car maintenance, you must change the engine oil at the appropriate times.
 Knowing the appropriate color of the engine oil helps you keep the motor in its best condition.

-In this guide, we explain the best color for motor oil and tell you what the other colors mean.
-We also show you how to check the oil condition, so you can stay on top of the engine maintenance.
-If you’ve ever wondered how often the oil should be changed, we have some guidelines about that as well.
+In this guide, I explain the best color for motor oil and tell you what the other colors mean.
+I will also show you how to check the oil condition, so you can stay on top of engine maintenance.
+If you’ve ever wondered how often the oil should be changed, I have some guidelines about that as well.

 What Color Should Oil Be On Dipstick?